 This recipe combines a sauce made of Indian curry spices with chicken meatballs.
 That can be served with rice or pasta.
 Yes.
 PASTA.
-Indian curry sauce on an Italian dish?
+Indian curry sauce on pasta?
 Please judge me after you try this recipe.
-And I hope the recipe police is not after me for going wild, mixing up different cuisines.
+And I hope the recipe police are not after me for going wild, mixing up different cuisines.

 My logic is that as long as something tastes delicious and is healthy, why not try cooking it? (even if it means throwing authenticity out of the kitchen window!)